Ketoprak Recipe (Indonesian Vermicelli Salad With Spicy Peanut Sauce)

 a plate of Ketoprak Jakarta, the vermicelli, beansprouts and tofu salad from Jakarta

 Pour the peanut sauce generously over the vegetables and lontong.
-Then drizzle some sweet soy sauce and garnish with the crackers.
+Then, drizzle some sweet soy sauce and garnish with the crackers.
 Enjoy.

 • There are many types of vermicelli.
 Make sure you choose the one that is made with rice.
 The thin dried noodles should look cloudy white, not clear white or any other color.

-• You also want to make sure you choose Indonesian sweet soy sauce as other sauces can taste different.
-I tried in the past, and I regretted it.
+• You also want to make sure you choose Indonesian sweet soy sauce, as other sauces can taste different.
+I tried other sauces in the past, and I regretted it.
 Did you know that sweet soy sauce is originally from Indonesia?
-So I guess itโ€™s only fair if we stick to the original :-).
+So, I guess it’s only fair if we stick to the original.

-• The original Ketoprak Jakarta doesnโ€™t use peanut butter.
+• The original Ketoprak Jakarta doesn’t use peanut butter.
 But I use about 2 tablespoons to add creaminess to the sauce.
 You can skip it altogether.

 A round plate of Ketoprak Jakarta with some crackers